bitbar/test-samples/appium/sample-scripts/python/README.md

 Uploading an app is easiest using the `upload.py` script and using apiKey identification.
-The apiKey is found under "My Account" in Testdroid Cloud.
+The apiKey is found under "My Account" in Bitbar cloud.
 For the upload to be successful the full path to the app (apk or ipa) needs to be provided.

 If no app is provided on command line, then the Bitbar Sample Android app is uploaded.